 Jhingan (2005), notes that it is conventional to place more value on the formation of physical capital than human capital during the process of economic progress.
 These material assets are examples of capital.
 Human capital resources, which are comprised of education or schooling, training, and the provision of healthcare, stand apart from these tangible capital resources.
 In addition to boosting productivity and income, these human resource development initiatives can also help people establish positive habits like dependability and responsibility.
 Therefore, the most crucial elements in the development of human resources are education and training.
-Education, health, and other human characteristics that can increase production are frequently referred to as human capital by economists (Todaro and Smith, 2003).
+Education, health, and other human capital by economists (Todaro and Smith, 2003).
 As a result, the quality of human resources refers to the level of education, health, and other human qualities that, when improved, can increase productivity.